Caffè americano

-Caffè americano (/it/; Spanish: café americano; lit.
+Caffè americano (/it/; Portuguese and Spanish: café americano; lit.
 'American coffee'), also known as americano or American, is an espresso shot with hot water at a 1:3 to 1:4 ratio, resulting in a drink that retains the complex flavors of espresso, but in a lighter way.
 Its strength varies with the number of shots of espresso and the amount of water added.
-The name of the drink may also be written with Italian spelling and diacritics as "caffè americano", or Spanish spelling and diacritics as "café americano".
+The name of the drink may also be written with Italian spelling and diacritics as "caffè americano", or Portuguese and Spanish spelling and diacritics as "café americano".

 Naming

-Americano means "American" in Italian, Spanish, and Portuguese.
-Some assert the term entered the English from Italian in the 1970s.
-Caffè americano specifically is Italian for "American coffee".
+Americano means 'American' in Italian, Spanish, and Portuguese.
+Some assert the term entered English from Italian in the 1970s.
+Caffè americano specifically is Italian for 'American coffee'.
 There is a popular belief that the name has its origins in World War II when American G.I.s in Italy diluted espresso with hot water to approximate the coffee to which they were accustomed.
 However, the Oxford English Dictionary cites the term as a borrowing from Central American Spanish café americano, a derisive term for mild coffee, dating back to the middle of the 1950s.
 Its first use in English appeared in the Jamaican newspaper The Sunday Gleaner in 1964.
-The term caffè americano entered Italian later than the English or Spanish uses, perhaps as a borrowing from one of the two languages.
+The term caffè americano entered Italian later than the English or Spanish uses, suggesting the term originates outside of Italy.

 In Italy, caffè americano may mean either espresso with hot water or long-filtered coffee, but the latter is more precisely called caffè all'americana (lit.
 'American-style coffee').

-Following increased tensions in 2025 between Canada and the United States, some cafés in Canada have begun re-branding the americano as "canadiano" on their menus.
+Following proposals to annex Canada by President Donald Trump in 2025, some cafés in Canada have begun re-branding the americano as "canadiano" on their menus.